-Adjust the draw bolts on the feeder adapter to obtain the proper header tip and cutter bar height.
-The chart supplied in the Axial Flow® Operators Manual will no longer be a correct guide to adjust the feeder adapter because of the height increase needed for the leveling system.
+Adjust the feeder adapter to obtain the proper header angle and cutter bar height as shown in the AFX 8010 and CR 970 Operator's Manual.
+The chart shown in those manuals will no longer be a correct guide to adjust the feeder adapter due to the height increase created by the leveling system.